 Did you know that private donations, from individuals like you, foundations, and other community partners, make operations at The Hub possible?
 To continue our work, over $500,000 needs to be raised every year.
 How can you help?

 Whether it’s through an annual giving campaign, like Operation Independence or Holiday Spirit, there are plenty of opportunities to give back.
 Perhaps you are interested in giving to our endowment, which secures funding for The Hub well into the future.
 Currently, our Celebrating Generations & Building Community Campaign has set a “10 in 10” goal, meaning we are wanting to build our endowment to $10 million in 10 years!
 Some may be curious about giving a capital gift to the CG&BC campaign and project!
 Endowment and CG&BC gifts have various recognition opportunities, as well.
 Maybe you are curious about planned giving, which includes donations of stocks and bonds, monetary gifts and pledges, life insurance, or estate and willed gifts.

 Whatever method you may be considering when you give to The Hub, we are willing to work with you and financial advisers to make sure your gift is utilized how you like!
 We value every single gift made to The Hub, and thank every donor for their generosity and selflessness

 Feeling ready to donate?
 Click the “Ready to Donate” button below to be taken to our secure online donation form!

 At The Hub, we believe that gifts can come in other ways too!
 Looking to make a time contribution?
 Visit our Volunteer page!

 Would you like more information about contributing to The Hub?
-Fill out the contact form below and our Development Director, Rindy West, will be in touch!
+Fill out the contact form below and our Director of Development, Meredith Sopko, will be in touch!

 Thank you!
-Rindy West is looking forward to talking with you more!
+Meredith is looking forward to talking with you more!
 Your gift matters!